What is a stocks and shares ISA, and how does it work?

 Many well-known banks and large investment companies offer stocks and shares ISAs.
 If you want to keep the fees low, a cost-efficient option could be to use an online platform.

-If you’re a confident investor, you can opt for a DIY trading platform, which will offer you little to no direction or guidance and usually have lower fees.
+If you’re a confident investor, you can opt for a DIY trading platform, which will offer you little to no direction or guidance and usually has lower fees.

 Popular options include Moneyfarm and interactive investor.

-There are also platforms that can offer more advice, and fully-managed investment options that decide where to invest on your behalf.
+There are also platforms that can offer advice and fully managed investment options that decide where to invest on your behalf.

 However, you will generally have to pay higher fund manager charges if you go for a fully managed option, which can reduce your returns.